The Best RTS Games on Android, iPad & iPhone13 Mar 2019 4

 The internet is great, but we don’t always have access to it.
 Here are some of the best strategy games you can play while offline.

 Not everything that releases makes it into our top lists for one reason or another.
-Here's around up of some recent (going back to August) RTS releases that you might want to check out on your own time:
+Here's around up of some other RTS releases that we've reviewed you might want to check out in your own time:

 Rebel Inc. (Review)

 Platforms: iOS Universal

 Plague Inc. this is not, but Rebel Inc. still shares in its predecessor's excellent design pedigree.
 As the newly appointed administrator of a region that's just suffered a major war, your job is to try and help the population rebuild was also keeping local insurgents in check.
 It's full of tough choices and challenging tactical game-play as you struggle to pin down enemy insurgents and prevent them from doing too much harm.

 Dealing with the concept of reconstruction is no easy feat, and the subject matter could be considered slightly controversial given the recent events that have inspired it, but Ndemic have treated the topic with as much care and attention as they can, even consulting with real-world experts on the subject.
 Rebel Inc. is a challenging and tense game, but just as rewarding, making this one of the year's best real-time strategy/simulations.

 One of the top RTS releases of 2018 to date, Element is a PC port that fits right at home on mobile.
 It's unique and streamlined design makes it a very accessible strategy game - you've got to balance the production of resources with the construction of units to either defend your base or attack your foes.
 The matches are short, and the AI is a pretty decent challenge, so you won't want to for entertainment.